BeardyWalrus/blog/docs/_posts/2020-10-09-rapid-ideation.md

 tags: affective
 ---

-This weeks challenge was to deconstruct and prototype an artefact you find interesting.
+This week's challenge was to deconstruct and prototype an artefact you find interesting.
 Anyone that’s worked with me, knows I find a lot of things very interesting, and will often find me down a rabbit hole, shaving a yak.

-Looking at the spark board, and other students submissions for inspiration, obviously, it should be a game, but which one.
+Looking at the spark board, and other student's submissions for inspiration, obviously, it should be a game, but which one.
 Some students are picking modern story-based games, others, games from their childhood.
 Most are doing very detailed storyboards of beautiful narrative deconstructions.

 I have most recently been interested in the mechanics of incremental, or idle games.
 This is a relatively new subgenre of games, originally created as a parody or a reductio ad absurdum of progress mechanics (Deterding 2016).
 I find the genre particularly interesting, as there is no punishment for not playing the games for long periods of time, in fact, there are sometimes rewards for leaving the game and returning many hours, days or even years later.